Chameleon: A Multiplier-Free Temporal Convolutional Network Accelerator for End-to-End Few-Shot and Continual Learning from Sequential Data: Conclusion

 \section{Conclusion}

-In this work, we presented Chameleon, the first scalable SoC to enable end-to-end on-chip FSL and few-shot CL on sequential data, without compromising inference accuracy nor efficiency.
+In this work, we presented Chameleon, the first scalable SoC to enable end-to-end on-chip FSL and few-shot CL on sequential data, without compromising inference accuracy or efficiency.
 We achieve this through three key contributions.

 First, by integrating FSL and CL into the inference process, we propose a unified learning and inference architecture built on PNs~\cite{snell2017prototypical}.
-The learning integration incurs only $<0.04$\% latency and 0.5\% core area overheads.
+The learning integration incurs only $<0.02$\% latency and 0.5\% core area overhead.
 Second, our greedy dilation-aware TCN execution enables the first \SI{16}{\kilo\hertz} raw audio KWS on GSCv2, achieving a 160$\times$ larger receptive field than prior end-to-end KWS accelerators using only \SI{2}{\kilo\byte} activation memory -- 4$\times$ less than SotA TCN accelerators, while avoiding a 60-400\% area increase for audio-specific pre-processing blocks.
-Third, by using $\log_2$ quantization, we enable a MatMul-free PE array.
-Combined with its dual-mode operation through system-level power gating, this yields a peak throughput in $16\times16$-mode that is $4.3\times$ higher than previous KWS accelerators, while maintaining SotA KWS accuracy on GSCv2 at $2\times$ lower real-time power in $4\times4$-mode.
+Third, by using $\log_2$ quantization, we enable a multiplier-free PE array.
+Combined with its dual-mode operation through system-level power gating, this yields a peak throughput in $16\times16$-mode that is $4.3\times$ higher than previous KWS accelerators or $2\times$ lower real-time power in $4\times4$-mode.

-Chameleon establishes new accuracy records for end-to-end on-chip FSL on the Omniglot dataset (\omnfwayoshot\;5-way 1-shot, \omntwayfshot\;20-way 5-shot) at $2.5\times$ lower power than previous on-chip embedder FSL work \cite{fslhdnn}, while being the only end-to-end FSL accelerator with all weights stored on-chip.
+Chameleon establishes new accuracy records for end-to-end on-chip FSL on the Omniglot dataset (\omnfwayoshot\;5-way 1-shot, \omntwayfshot\;20-way 5-shot) at $2.5\times$ lower power than previous on-chip embedder FSL work \cite{fslhdnn}.
+It is the only end-to-end FSL accelerator with all weights on-chip and enables FSL starting at \SI{12.9}{\micro\watt}.
 Considering CL, although several designs exist, none offer a fully end-to-end SoC solution with comparable accuracy, footprint, and scalability.
 Hence, Chameleon establishes the first baseline for end-to-end on-chip CL on Omniglot, demonstrating 250-way few-shot CL (82.2\% final accuracy for 10 shots).
-Beyond this learning performance, Chameleon maintains a SotA accuracy of 93.3\% for 12-class GSC compared to inference-only KWS accelerators.
-By reframing learning so that it can readily be supported by existing inference accelerators, Chameleon paves the way for efficient lifelong learning on edge devices.
+Beyond this learning performance, Chameleon maintains a SotA accuracy of 93.3\% for 12-class GSCv2 compared to inference-only KWS accelerators.

+Ultimately, by enabling (i)~a unified learning and inference architecture, (ii)~a flexible PE-array architecture that allows multiplier-free learning with low-resolution quantization levels that are typical of inference-only accelerators, and (iii)~an efficient TCN embedder that allows scaling this approach to long-range temporal dependencies up to raw-audio processing, Chameleon paves the way for efficient lifelong learning on extreme-edge devices.